System Architecture

 • Uses intelligent decision making to find the best resource for the job.

-4. Conductor – Cloud-Native Orchestration Engine
+4. Composer Orchestrator – Job Orchestration Engine

 • Coordinates and schedules hybrid jobs across distributed computing infrastructure.